frenchie4111/frenchie4111.github.io/_posts/2018-05-19-Fake-AirPods.md

 them with my phone so I can't tell you how they compare on the audio side.

-Although Walmart.com is trying to sell itself as the new Amazon, it still has a long way to come, and a lot of lessons to learn before posing any threat Amazon.
+Although Walmart.com is trying to sell itself as the new Amazon, it still has a long way to come, and a lot of lessons to learn before posing any threat.
 <br/>
 <br/>
 Related links: